-Data transmissions for QES operations are formatted and processed at the Network Management Center in San Diego, California, with a fully redundant backup Network Management Center located in Las Vegas, Nevada.
-Content from third parties for MediaFLO operations is received, processed and retransmitted at the Broadcast Operations Center in San Diego, California.
-Certain BREW products and services provided by our QIS operations are hosted at the Network Operations Center in San Diego, California, which could interrupt the services and have an adverse effect on our operating results.
+Data transmissions for QES operations are formatted and processed at the Network Management and Data Center in San Diego, California, with a redundant backup Network Management and Data Center located in Las Vegas, Nevada.
+Content from third parties for FLO TV operations is received, processed and retransmitted at the Broadcast Operations Center in San Diego, California.
+Certain Plaza and BREW products and services provided by our QIS operations are hosted at the Network Operations Center in San Diego, California with a fully redundant backup Network Operations Center located in Las Vegas, Nevada.
+The centers, operated by us, are subject to system failures, which could interrupt the services and have an adverse effect on our operating results.